 Termination risk is the risk that a counterparty will terminate a forward delivery agreement at a time when the state owes it a termination payment.
-The state has mitigated this risk by specifying that the counterparty has the right to terminate only as a result of the following events: the failure by the State, for any reason, to purchase qualified securities in accordance with the Agreement; the amount to purchase qualified securities on the delivery date is less than the scheduled fund amount; the State is not in compliance with any covenant or obligation, incorporated by reference in this Agreement; any representation or warranty of the State contained in the Agreement proves to have been incorrect, false or misleading; insolvency of the State; or the principal amount under the Bonds becomes due and payable for any reason prior to the maturity date.
+The state had mitigated this risk by specifying that the counterparty had the right to terminate only as a result of the following events: the failure by the State, for any reason, to purchase qualified securities in accordance with the Agreement; the amount to purchase qualified securities on the delivery date is less than the scheduled fund amount; the State is not in compliance with any covenant or obligation, incorporated by reference in this Agreement; any representation or warranty of the State contained in the Agreement proves to have been incorrect, false or misleading; insolvency of the State; or the principal amount under the Bonds becomes due and payable for any reason prior to the maturity date.

-If the current market interest rate is higher than the fixed interest rate agreed to in the Agreement, the Agreement has a negative fair value.
-In the event of termination under this circumstance, the State owes a termination payment to the counterparty.
-If the fair value is positive, the State is due a termination payment from the counterparty.
-As of June 30, 2020, the fair value of the State's Agreements is a total positive value of \$28,649.
-As of June 30, 2019, the fair value of the State's Agreements is a total positive value of \$324,482.
+If the current market interest rate was higher than the fixed interest rate agreed to in the Agreement, the Agreement had a negative fair value.
+In the event of termination under this circumstance, the State owed a termination payment to the counterparty.
+If the fair value was positive, the State was due a termination payment from the counterparty.
+As of June 30, 2021, the Agreements had matured and were no longer outstanding.
+As of June 30, 2020, the fair value of the Agreements was a total positive value of \$28,649.